LCT Navigator: Role Profile

 After the war, no longer needed for active service, the function of the LCT took a surprising turn away from combat and towards leisure.
 In 1947 the craft was converted into a floating club for the Master Mariners in Liverpool, before being officially opened as the nightclub Clubship Landfall in 1968.
 By the 1990s, the LCT was abandoned and in 2013 (by this point partially submerged) she was moved to a jetty at a safe distance from the main channel.

 The LCT was salvaged in October 2014, raised from the water, floated, and transported to Portsmouth Naval Dockyard where she is currently stored in BAE Systems’ main ship hall.
-In late autumn 2019 LCT 7074 will be brought ashore, by land and sea, to sit alongside the D-Day Story and open to the public in late spring 2020.
+In spring 2020 LCT 7074 will be brought ashore, by land and sea, to sit alongside the D-Day Story and open to the public in late spring 2020.

 What is an LCT Navigator?